-Squinting, Roman realized he was beginning to be able to make out the alfar’s face in the darkness.
+Squinting, Roman realized he was beginning to make out the alfar’s face in the darkness.
 They really were close, both having plenty of space on either side of them they could spread out to.

 “You mean since Unity…” Leandros began, trailing off.

-Leandros took a deep breath, opened his mouth to speak, then immediately closed it.
+Leandros took a deep breath, opened his mouth to speak, then closed it again.